swesterfeld/spectmorph/docs/manual.md

 experimenting with a new instrument, you can change it in any way you like.
 However, as soon as you start using the instrument in a song, you should never change it again.

+Since 128 user instruments may not be enough for everybody, instruments are organized in banks.
+Banks can be created/selected and deleted from the WavSource operator.
+Each bank provides 128 instrument slots.
+You can create as many banks as you like, giving each bank a new name.
+Banks should not be deleted once you start using an instrument in a song.

 ## Samples